Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 Notes:

-[2] In recent years the art of framing has entered into the political arena due to the influential book by George Lakoff, Moral Politics.
-We now hear politicians in Australia, especially the Prime Minister Kevin Rudd, talking about frames and framing.
-The politician or party who has the best frames and skills for framing the agenda has a clear advantage.
+[2] In recent years, the art of framing has entered into the political arena due to the influential book by George Lakoff, Moral Politics.
+We now hear politicians in Australia, especially the former Prime Minister Kevin Rudd, talking about frames and framing.
+The politician or party that has the best frames and skills for framing the agenda has a clear advantage.